5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 1. Download latest OC EFI Release and unpack it
 2. Select the config of your choice and rename it to `config.plist`
-3. Opem `config.plist` and adjust the following parameters according to your hardware and software configuration:
+3. Open `config.plist` and adjust the following parameters according to your hardware and software configuration:
 	- Change `csr-active-config` based on the macOS version to disable SIP:
 		- For High Sierra: `FF030000` (0x3FF)
     	- For Mojave/Catalina: `FF070000` (0x7FF)